 So if writing improves learning, how do we learn to write better?

 “Artists, writers, poets, software developers, software designers, software architects, pattern writers, … have something essential in common: They make things under risk,” writes Dick Gabriel in Writers’ Workshops & the Work of Making Things.
 Writers’ Workshops have long been used by the creative writing community to help writers improve their work.
+Dick Gabriel introduced this practice into the patterns community early in its evolution.
 Dick has an interesting background—Distinguished Engineer at Sun Microsystems, Ph.
 D. in Computer Science from Stanford University, Master of Fine Arts in Poetry from Warren Wilson College, and lead guitarist in a rock ’n’ roll band.
 He aspires to bring innovative ideas and practices from the artistic community to our technical one.

 Making things—whether it is a software product, a poem, or a technical presentation—requires some measure of creativity, and creativity involves overcoming fear.
 A poet fears that peers will hate the poem.
 Book authors fear that no one will like or buy their book.
 Software developers fear that colleagues will think their code amateurish, or fear that customers won’t buy their products.
 Writers grow capability by overcoming, or at least redirecting their fears.
 They use fear as a catalyst for learning and growth.
 “Fear is at the center of the concerns of risky makers, and the writers’ workshop is a mechanism—an institution, a ritual, and a technique—for addressing fear, for finding a way to make the piece work for the maker,” says Gabriel.